 Over 40 years in service, CIWA has supported more than 100,000 immigrant women through their transition in Canada.
 We empower women with various tools and resources, training and experience, to propel them to success and thereby enrich Canadian society.

 CIWA has grown to become the largest women-focused settlement agency in Canada.
 At CIWA, we provide over 60 different programs and services to meet the diverse needs of immigrant and refugee women and their families.
 Our services are offered to all those who need them regardless of eligibility criteria for government funding.
 All clients at CIWA have access to free childcare and first language support.
 To do this, we depend on the generosity of corporate sponsors and individual donors.

 Explore the ways you can support immigrant women, girls and their families.
 Connect with us via firstname.lastname@example.org.

-Toyin Oladele arrived in Canada with her family and with a decade-long experience in the field of arts from Nigeria in 2017.
-She became a CIWA Aluman in 2018 after completing a 24-week training uniquely designed to support professional young immigrant mothers pursuing a career in Canada.
+Toyin Oladele and her family migrated from Nigeria with a decade-long experience in the field of arts.
+She became a CIWA Alumna in 2018 after completing a 24-week training uniquely designed to support professional young immigrant mothers pursuing a career in Canada.

 The training not only helped Toyin gain Canadian workplace experience and enhance her business communication and digital skills, but it also provided one-on-one career coaching that is individualized for Toyin’s chosen career path.
 After taking the program, she was immediately employed in her field.
 She also received an opportunity to become a consultant for public arts.
 Since then, Toyin has been unstoppable.
 With her sheer hard work, dedication and persistence – all the while taking care of a daughter with disability who underwent major surgeries – Toyin founded the Immigrant Council for Arts Innovation (ICAI) in 2019.